Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Photon Polarization

 For real photons with helicity $J_z=+,-$ ($J_z=0$ forbidden), the two photon interaction can form states with total helicity and parity($P$) of $J_z^P = 0^\pm, \pm2^\pm$.
 Symmetry properties require that scalar states ($P=+$) form when $E_1 \parallel E_2$ and pseudo-scalar states ($P=-$) when $E_1 \perp E_2$.
 The $|J_z|=2$ states are dominant when $\beta \rightarrow 1$ while the $J=0$ states dominate for $\beta \ll 0$~\cite{klusek-gawendaCentralityDependenceDilepton2021}, with

+where $\beta$ is the lepton velocity in the dilepton center-of-mass frame, $m$ is the mass of the lepton, and $W$ is the lepton pair invariant mass.
 Since the photon polarization is defined by the electric field direction (and perpendicular to the magnetic field) these can be equivalently defined in terms of the photon polarization vectors $\vec{\xi_{1,2}}$.

-It is useful to express the $\gamma\gamma \rightarrow l^+l^-$ process not at the cross section level as before, but at the more fundamental level of helicity amplitudes.
-In the equivalent photon approximation, the $\gamma\gamma \rightarrow l^+l^-$ process (with real photons) at the amplitude level has the form\cite{harland-langExclusiveLHCPhysics2019a}
+It is useful to express the Breit-Wheeler process not at the cross section level as before, but at the more fundamental level of the individual helicity amplitudes~\cite{DISPERSIONRELATIONLIGHT,budnev_two-photon_1975,brodsky_two-photon_1971}.
+In the equivalent photon approximation, the $\gamma\gamma \rightarrow l^+l^-$ process at the amplitude level has the form (as taken from SuperChic3~\cite{SuperChic3})

 where $\mathcal{M}_{\pm \pm}$ corresponds to the $\gamma(\pm) \gamma(\pm) \to X$ helicity amplitude and where $V_{\mu\nu}$ is the $\gamma\gamma \to X$ vertex.
 In this expression it should be noted that the photon transverse momenta $k_{1,2\perp}$ coincide with the photon polarization vectors $\xi_{1,2}$.
 This point is crucial for the predicted $\cos4\phi$ modulation in the final state.
 Without this quantum position-momentum correlation (and therefore spin-momentum correlation) there would be no event-by-event alignment of the photon polarization vectors with the dilepton momentum, and therefore the effects of the photon polarization would average out over many events.